dnegometyanov/assignment-exchange-quotes/README.md

 4) For asynchronous processing of Quotes retrieving and Email task, Symfony Messenger is used https://symfony.com/doc/current/components/messenger.html
 It's configured for doctrine transport bus, for the sake of simplicity, however it could be easily changed to more production ready implementation as `Amqp`

+## TODOs (have not implemented before the deadline because of lack if time)
+ - Unit / Functional tests
+ - Quotes pagination

 ## Project setup on the development machine

 #### Prerequisites